adilkhr/my-ms3-project/README.md

     }
 }

-* I had an issue with my footer not sticking to the bottom of my pages leaving white spacing underneath it, this was then solved by adding some css code to target the body of my base.html, see the code bellow:
+* I had an issue with my footer not sticking to the bottom of my pages leaving white spacing underneath it, this was then solved by adding some css code to target the body of my base.html, see the code below:

 body {
     display: flex;